andimeier/auto-mysql-umzug/README.md

     2019-05-12_164004-add-some-columns.js
     2019-05-13_081445-other-things.js

-Whatever you choose, be sure to stick to your chosen nomenclature consistently, to ensure that the sort order is as intended.
+Whatever you choose, be sure to stick to your chosen nomenclature consistently to ensure that the sort order is as intended.

+The arguments to the migration methods (`up()` and `down()`) are configured in this lib using Umzug's `migrations.params` property.
+All properties listed under `migrations.params` are passed to the migration files' methods.
+In this case, each migration method will be called with two parameters:

+* `query` ...
+Sequelize's query object (which is what `Sequelize.getQueryInterface()` returns), see [Sequelize/QueryInterface](http://docs.sequelizejs.com/class/lib/query-interface.js~QueryInterface.html) for the API
+* `DataTypes` ...
+Sequelize's constructor, see [Sequelize/DataTypes](http://docs.sequelizejs.com/variable/index.html#static-variable-DataTypes) for a description of Sequelize's data types

 ## Mysql driver